 This incentive seemed to work as, with encouragement and support provided by his new mentor Liz, Stanley has since started his demolition training with Erith and the NFDC, and is currently working on site at Marble Arch, where he has learned everything from asbestos awareness, to health and safety and traffic marshalling.

-To help Stanley make this transition into the world of work, the Passion Project also provided him access to emotional intelligence training, including a course delivered by a specialised trainer.
+To help Stanley make this transition into the world of work, the Milestone Foundation also provided him access to emotional intelligence training, including a course delivered by a specialised trainer.
 Without this support – the initial contact and the sustained employment guidance – Stanley admits that he may have struggled to find work and avoid reoffending.

 “I can’t thank the Foundation enough; they have not just got me a placement, they have continued to mentor me and help me overcome many challenges along the way; without them I would most probably have reoffended.”